In this drug factsheet:

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Abnormal heart rhythm: Escitalopram may cause an abnormal heart rhythm, especially at higher doses.
 Your doctor may occasionally monitor your heart rate and rhythm with a test called an electrocardiogram.
 People with a history of a heart rhythm disturbance called QT prolongation should not take this medication.
-If you have congestive heart failure, have slow heart rhythm, are at risk of low potassium or magnesium levels because of certain illnesses or medications, or are taking certain medications that can affect the heart rhythm (e.g., amiodarone, sotalol), you should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have congestive heart failure, have slow heart rhythm, are at risk of low potassium or magnesium levels because of certain illnesses or medications, or are taking certain medications that can affect the heart rhythm (e.g., amiodarone, sotalol), you should discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Bleeding disorders: Other medications from the same class as escitalopram may cause bleeding disorders.
 Report any unusual bruising or bleeding to your doctor, especially if you are taking medications that affect platelets (special blood cells that help the blood to clot).
 These medications include ASA, clopidogrel, dipyridamole, nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen or naproxen), and certain antipsychotic medications.